huggingface/huggingface_hub/docs/hub/searching-the-hub.md

 - `list_models`
 - `list_datasets`

-If we look at what can be passed into each function, you will find the parameter list looks something like:
+If you look at what can be passed into each function, you will find the parameter list looks something like:
 - `filter`
 - `author`
 - `search`